nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/better-times-about.md

 **Better Times** is a browser extension to improve the New York Times website.
 It hides:

 - Autoplaying videos
-- Family plan upsells
 - Nags to download the app
-- Banners telling you to "Open in the app"
+- "Open in the app" banners
+- "Share the Times" buttons
 - Newsletter signup boxes
-- Buttons telling you to "Share the Times"
+- Share buttons that block content
+- Comments
 - Privacy-invasive tracking
+- Modals asking for your sports interests
+- Family plan upsells every time you log in
-- The "We noticed multiple devices using this subscription" banner that makes you dig a code out of your email.
-God forbid you read the news on your phone _and_ laptop.
+- The "We noticed multiple devices using this subscription" banner that makes you dig a code out of your email (God forbid you read the news on your phone _and_ laptop)

 Better Times lets you enjoy the NYT's award-winning journalism with a web experience crafted to respect the user.

 ### Features we won't do

 **This extension does not skip the Times paywall**.
-In this house, we support independant journalism.
+I support independant journalism, and you should too.

 **This extension does not block ads**.
-I don't enjoy ads either, but they are also how the NYT makes money.
+I don't love ads, but they're are also how the NYT makes money.
 If you still want to block them, use one of these extensions alongside Better Times:

 - [uBlock Origin][1] ([Firefox][2], [Edge][3], [Brave][4], [Opera][5])
 - uBlock Origin Lite ([Chrome][6], [Safari][7])